-A waste management accompanies this development application in support of the application in relation to the construction and ongoing waste management of the proposal.
+A waste management plan accompanies this development application in support of the application in relation to the construction and ongoing waste management of the proposal.
 Council's controls do not specifically specify the waste generation for a centre based child care facility however the proposal seeks to provide 3 x 240L garbage bins and 3 x 240L recycling bins which are to be placed for kerbside collection and removal by the Child Care Centre Manager.
 Waste is to be collected by a waste contractor.
-The proposal seeks to incorporate a bin storage area located along the southern side boundary which is screened from the streetscape.
+The proposal seeks to incorporate a bin storage area behind the front building line.